astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/never.md

 # NoReturn & Never

-`NoReturn` to annotate functions that never return normally. `Never` represents the bottom type, a type that represents the empty set of Python objects.
+`NoReturn` is used to annotate the return type for functions that never return. `Never` is the bottom type, representing the empty set of Python objects.
 These two annotations can be used interchangeably.

 ## Function Return Type Annotation